The-Running-Dev/Porfolio/README.md

 * [Thum.io](https://github.com/The-Running-Dev/Thum.io)

-   A package and demo command line client to interact with the Thum.io screenshot API service.
+   A package and command line client to interact with the Thum.io screenshot API service.

 * [Starter](https://github.com/The-Running-Dev/Starter.Stage7)

-   A project containing "Starter Tasks", a demo project I worked on to get familiar with the technology stack of an employer.
+   A project containing "Starter Tasks", a project I worked on to get familiar with the technology stack of an employer.

 * [PatientViewer.NET](https://github.com/The-Running-Dev/Demo-PatientVIewer.NET)

-   A project I put together to showcase my .NET skills.
+   A project to showcase my .NET skills.
 It's a simple ASP.NET MVC/WebAPI application that displays a list of patients.
 The README in the repository documents the structure and implementation.

 * [Menu Creator](https://github.com/The-Running-Dev/Demo-MenuCreator)

    A simple menu creator on top of .NET Core 2.2.
-This application represents a coding exercise I was given and expected to complete in 60 minutes.
+This application is a coding exercise I was given and expected to complete in 60 minutes.
 The README in the repository documents the structure and implementation.

 * [Refactoring Exercise](https://github.com/The-Running-Dev/Demo-RefactoringExercise)